Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Ramsey, who’d been watching the conversation with about the same expression Vemik guessed he was wearing himself, snorted.
 "Please.
 We beat each other up every night."

 "Be careful, buddy.
 Ramsey’s been winning medals!
-I bet he could tie you into a pretzel…"
+I bet he could tie you into a pretzel..."

 "Heh... well, okay.
 What if it *ain’t* the lesser evil?"
 Loo-wiss retorted.
 "We don’t know either way, dude.
 And hell, I could be dead fuckin’ wrong and the reason we ain’t ever seen visitors from Andromeda or wherever is ‘cuz intergalactic space is ‘dead’ somehow and warp drives just don’t work out there, or some other reason I didn’t think of.
 We ain’t come to the end of physics yet, not by a *long* way.
 And it’s not like we can justify starting up the, like, decade-long project to find out right now anyhow.
 All we can go on is what we *do* know.
 And, sure, I worry my ass off about like, Von Neumann swarms and extragalactic space empires and, I dunno, precursor civilizations lurking in stasis tombs on Mars, or a hungry hive mind comin’ to eat us all or whatever, ‘cuz *somebody* has to, but you can’t deal with all the stuff that *could be* can you?"